 When it comes to side dishes I like to have a few up my sleeve that are easy to throw together for those times when we have unexpected company drop in.
-In order for a dish to win a spot in my quick fix arsenal it needs to be made with simple ingredients that I can usually find in my pantry and be fast.

 Let’s Make Mushroom Brown Rice

-This quick Mushroom Brown Rice is made with only four main ingredients, if you don’t count the spices.
+This quick Mushroom Brown Rice is made with only four main ingredients if you don’t count the spices.
 All the ingredients are things I usually have on hand.
-You know what is even better?
-It can be finished in about 30 minutes!

 The brown rice can sometimes take almost an hour to cook on the stove so to save time I use instant brown rice for this recipe.
-I like to sauté my mushrooms and onions and add them to the broth.

-Then bring it all to boil and add in the rice to cook in this flavorful broth.
-I think this method imparts the most flavor.
-You might have to adjust the liquid/rice ratio so just check the directions on the back of your box and adjust your amounts of rice and broth as they may vary from mine below.
+You might have to adjust the liquid/rice ratio so check the directions on the back of your box and adjust your amounts of rice and broth as they may vary from mine below.

-I have also made it with long grain brown rice when I didn’t have instant and it was just as amazing.
-Again, just follow the water to rice ratio on the rice you choice A quick fix recipe was my goal so instant rice took center stage.
+I have also made it with long-grain brown rice when I didn’t have instant and it was just as amazing.

 This is a very simple but tasty way to jazz up brown rice.
 Though it is simple I bet it will make your family or those unexpected guests pretty happy when you serve it.

-This recipe is low-fat, gluten-free and will fit nicely into an “E” meal if you follow the Trim Healthy Mama plan.
+This recipe is low-fat, gluten-free, and will fit nicely into an “E” meal if you follow the Trim Healthy Mama plan.
 You can also use a vegetable stock here to make it vegan friendly if needed.

-Mushroom Brown Rice (Low Fat, Gluten Free)
+Mushroom Brown Rice

 Ingredients